 (WARNING!!!
 Do not read any further if you do not want to see photos of this calf being pulled.)

 After it was over, I thanked God, that cowboy the Mom and the baby calf.

 The next day, I slugged through the snow to check on Momma and baby.

 Here’s the difference a day makes… Same calf… And Momma was feeling better.
 Enough to make sure I didn’t do anything to her baby!

-As for Buster, he already had two more momma cows put up in the weighing station.
+As for that cowboy, he already had two more momma cows put up in the weighing station.
 Said, “they weren’t feeling good.”
 He’d already doctored them.
 And he was heading out to check the rest of the herd.
 Because… that’s what he does.